squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 2.md

 ## Written Lab

-1. Which layer chooses and determines the availability of communicating partners along with the resources necessary to make the connection, coordinates partnering applications,a nd forms a concsensus on procedures for controlling data integrity and error recovery?
+1. Which layer chooses and determines the availability of communicating partners along with the resources necessary to make the connection, coordinates partnering applications, and forms a consensus on procedures for controlling data integrity and error recovery?

 2. Which layer is responsible for converting frames from the Data Link Layer into electrical signals?